In-patient luxury rehab center in Thailand

 How to prevent substance-induced psychotic disorder?

 Preventing substance-induced psychotic disorder requires not taking drugs in the first place.
-By avoiding drugs (or excessive and chronic use of alcohol), a person doesn’t experience mind-altering effects, which could trigger symptoms of psychosis.
+By avoiding drugs (or excessive and chronic use of alcohol), a person doesn’t experience mind-altering effects, which trigger symptoms of psychosis.

 Prioritizing self-care is important as well, especially in people who already misuse drugs and want to reduce the risk or frequency of psychotic symptoms.
-Self-care comes in many forms, such as mindfulness for stress reduction, breathing exercises, connecting with friends and family, and getting educated about the disorder.
+Self-care comes in several forms, such as mindfulness for stress reduction, breathing exercises, connecting with friends and family, and getting educated about the disorder.

 What are the treatments for substance-induced psychotic disorder?

-Do substance-induced psychotic disorder have a cure?
+Do substance-induced psychotic disorders have a cure?

-Yes, substance-induced psychotic disorders do have a cure, and that is to stop abusing any drug or alcohol.
+Yes, substance-induced psychotic disorders have a cure, and that is to stop abusing any drug or alcohol.
 The reason is simple, alcohol or drug abuse is the main trigger for symptoms of psychosis in these cases.
 So, ceasing substance abuse allows a person to eliminate the main trigger behind their symptoms.

 However, doing so is easier said than done in practice.
-Addiction is a complicated disease, and it’s not that easy for a person to simply stop using some substance.
-When psychosis occurs during withdrawal, it can be difficult for someone to handle.
-In fact, withdrawal symptoms are a major reason many people continue using drugs.
-However, with a well-structured treatment program, medical supervision, and support, it’s possible to overcome withdrawal and start the recovery process.
+Addiction is a complicated disease, and it’s not that easy for a person to simply stop using a certain substance.
+When psychosis occurs during withdrawal, it is difficult for someone to handle.